 Inspiration is everywhere.
 At least it is for me.
 From a pattern on a building to an iron gate to windows.
 Even a lampshade!
 Here’s three photos I took that I return often to to get some inspiration.

-That window on the left?
+That window on the right?
 That inspired the border for this pattern below that was in Primitive Quilts & Projects in the spring of 2014:

 The iron gate in the photos above can possibly inspire an appliqué motif.
 You’d be surprised where inspiration comes from.
 That semi-circle window photo taken in 2012 at the school where I took my son for his freshman year led to the border on this project above.